digital-asset/ghc-lib/README.md

 ```
 where `<path-to-ghc-lib>` and `<path-to-ghc>` are paths to the `ghc-lib` and `ghc` clones respectively.

-*Note : Cabal distributions obtained via `cabal sdist` on Linux/MacOS are known to build on Windows but not vice-versa.*
+*Warning : Cabal distributions obtained via `cabal sdist` on Linux/MacOS are known to build on Windows but not vice-versa.*